relascope/AsLoudAsIam/README.md

 ## Features
 - Sidechain gain follower to follow dynamic changes in the sidechain input.
 - Apply gain changes to your audio tracks in real-time.
-- Optimized for use with dynamic guitar and drum tracks.
+- Saves manual drawing of gain automation curves

 ## Installation

-- build youself...
+- build yourself...

 ## Build

 - checkout code
-- open project in ProJucer
+- Open the project in ProJucer
-- select build-system and plugin type (AU, LV2, VST3...)
+- Select the build system and plugin type (AU, LV2, VST3, etc.).
 - Build
-- deploy based on your DAW
+- Deploy based on your DAW

 ## Usage
-- **Insert Plugin to the "Follower" (Slave)
+- **Insert Plugin into the "Follower" (Slave)
 - **Sidechain Input**: Route your main track with the dynamic movements to the **sidechain** input of the plugin.
 - **Dynamic Follow**: The plugin will apply gain changes to the slave track based on the dynamics of the sidechain track.